aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getPageFieldOrder() {#getPageFieldOrder--}

+<b>@deprecated.</b> Please use the 'pageFieldOrder' property instead.
 Gets and sets the order in which page fields are added to the PivotTable report's layout.

 ```javascript
 getPageFieldOrder() : PrintOrderType;